 Jeff is a professor in the department of Oceanography at University of Hawaii, Manoa.
 He earned his PhD from Scripps Institution of Oceanography (under Dr. Ken Smith) and he was a postdoctoral fellow at the Monterey Bay Aquarium Research Institute (under Drs.
 Jim Barry and Bruce Robison).
 His research interests are the trophic ecology and energetics of fishes in open ocean and deep sea ecosystems.
-Recently his research has evaluated the use of spatial management strategies for deep water bottomfishes, examined mesoscale variability in micronektonic communities, explored the structure of deep sea and pelagic food webs using stable isotopes and other biomarker techniques, evaluated abyssal fish and scavenger populations in areas that will be mined for metal resources, and examined the structure and function of trench communities including the Mariana Trench Marine National Monument.
+His research has evaluated the use of spatial management strategies for deep water bottomfishes, examined mesoscale variability in micronektonic communities, explored the structure of deep sea and pelagic food webs using stable isotopes and other biomarker techniques, evaluated abyssal fish and scavenger populations as well as mesopelagic and bathypelagic communities in areas that will be mined for metal resources, and examined the structure and function of trench communities including the Mariana Trench.
 Much of his research has been in collaboration with NMFS scientists and he is a senior fellow of the Joint Institute for Marine and Atmospheric Research.

 DEEP-SEA FISH ECOLOGY LAB

 Victoria Assad is a PhD student in biological oceanography.
 She graduated from California State University, Monterey Bay in Spring 2020 with a B.S. in Marine Science, B.A. in Social and Behavioral Sciences - Archaeology, and a minor in Statistics.
 In undergrad, she was funded by CSUMB's UROC Scholars program and the Barry Goldwater Scholarship to work in the Smith Lab at MBARI studying the impacts of changing food supply on Tergivelum baldwinae.
 At UH, Victoria’s focus is the impacts of deep-sea polymetallic nodule mining on the ecology of deep midwater communities.